SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>
-From the last step in the above code, we see that **69% of customers did not sign up and 31% did**.
-This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Although the data isn't perfectly balanced at 50:50, it isn't imbalanced either.
+Instead of reling on classification accuracy alone when assessing results - we'll also analyze Precision, Recall, and F1-Score - metrics that help us make sense of unbalanced data.

 <br>

 ### Data Preprocessing <a name="logreg-preprocessing"></a>

-For Logistic Regression we have certain data preprocessing steps that need to be addressed, including:
+Concerns for preprocessing Logistic Regression data include:

 * Missing values in the data
 * The effect of outliers